-Noninterest expense of \$162.3 million for the year ended December 31, 2023, increased \$6.1 million or 3.9% from December 31, 2022.
-The increases were largely due to nonrecurring expenses which included \$879,000 of expenses related to branch closures in 2023; New York State minimum tax expense of \$830,000, as a result of the previously mentioned losses on sales of available-for-sale debt securities contributing to state taxes as equity rather than income; and approximately \$640,000 in expenses related to staff restructuring charges.
-FDIC insurance expense in 2023 was up \$1.5 million over 2022.
+Noninterest expense of \$157.3 million for the year ended December 31, 2024, decreased \$5.0 million or 3.1% from 2023 noninterest expense.
+The decrease was largely due to reductions in technology, marketing, and nonrecurring expenses in 2023, which included \$879,000 of expenses related to branch closures; New York State minimum tax expense of \$830,000, and approximately \$640,000 in expenses related to staff restructuring charges.
+These decreases were partially offset by increases in salaries and benefits and FDIC insurance expense in 2024.